 Abid Hussain Rather

-(The author is a columnist and teaches Geography at GDC, Kulgam.
-He can be reached at firstname.lastname@example.org)
+(The author teaches Geography at GDC Kulgam.
+He can be reached at email@example.com)

 Note: The opinion expressed in this publication is of the author, and do not purport to reflect the opinions or views of the Fast Kashmir.